Vacations are the ultimate pick-me-up, whether they are planned in the midst of a long, dark winter or during the hopeful months of spring and summer.

 You’ll often find lower airfares if your ticket search includes smaller, regional airports in addition to your primary destination airport.

-For example, when flying to Los Angeles, consider landing in Burbank, Ontario or Long Beach, California, as well as Los Angeles International.
+For example, when flying to Los Angeles, consider searching for flights landing in Burbank, Ontario or Long Beach, California, as well as Los Angeles International.
 The extra distance may not matter much if you are planning to rent a car.

 3. Travel offseason